 Create sessions during the week, such as a Friday afternoon, once a quarter, during which your employees share different workplace safety presentations through skits, short plays and real-life stories.

-A play showing different safety issues and how to deal with them, will equip your staff with hands-on skills to react to situations that threaten their safety.
+A play showing different safety issues and how to deal with them, whether that’s sounding an alarm, making use of safety equipment from somewhere like STOREMASTA, or simply telling them, will equip your staff with hands-on skills to react to situations that threaten their safety

 4. Workplaces quizzes

 One of the best ways to sharpen the brain and improve your memory is doing quizzes and puzzles.